rpatterson/prunerr/README.rst

 #.
 Patch read-only download item date fields from the Servarr history so that download
    item properties such as ``{{ item.seconds_since_done }}`` are more accurate.

 #.
-Finally, verify the download item.
+Finally, re-add the download item to the download client to trigger fast or full
+   verification per the download client configuration.

 warning::